Health First Europe

-Health First Europe (HFE) is a non-profit, non-commercial alliance of patients, healthcare workers, academics and healthcare experts as well as the medical technology industry.
-Its aim is to ensure equitable access to modern, innovative and reliable medical technology for all European citizens, and uphold that healthcare is regarded as a vital investment in the future of Europe.
-For this, it works together with all health stakeholders at the European level.
-HFE is based in Brussels and has 20 member organisations as well as ten individual members.
+Health First Europe (HFE) is a non-profit, non-commercial alliance of patients, healthcare workers, academics and healthcare experts, and the medical technology industry.
+It aims to ensure equitable access to modern, innovative, and reliable medical technology for all European citizens.
+The organization works together with all health stakeholders at the European level.
+HFE is based in Brussels and has 20 member organizations and 10 individual members.

 HFE is a registered AISBL with Belgian authorities.

 Core messages

 Health First Europe promotes four core beliefs: